 Playbacks can be linked in groups.
 Playback groups are useful if you want to have a set of mutually exclusive playbacks where only one in the group is active at any one time – if you fire a second playback from the group, the other playbacks in the group will be automatically killed.

 On a console with motorised faders, the faders for the killed playbacks will return to zero.
 Otherwise the LED in the playback’s select button will go out to show that the playback is now inactive.

-First open the Playback Groups workspace by pressing Open Workspace Window then use the Next button (or text search box) to select Playback Groups.
+First open the Playback Groups workspace by double pressing View/Open then press Playback Groups from the window select buttons.

 Press the + button.
 This creates a new empty playback group in the left pane.

 Press the new group button (if this is your first group it will be Playback Group 1)